diegotorres03/web-components-repository/docs/step-by-step.md

 </html>
 ```

-And we should see a 2 by 2 grid of flip cards
+And we should see a 2 by 2 grid of flip cards:
 ![grid layout preview](./assets/grid-layout-1.png)